jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Every book, article, post, or Tweet has the potential to lead to more content.

-- The content is published in a variety of formats including images, sound files, videos, short text blobs, long text articles, PDFs, powerpoint presentations, base 64 encoded blobs.
+- The content is published in a variety of formats including but not limited to images, sound files, videos, diagrams, long-from paywalled articles, PDFs, powerpoint presentations, and base 64 encoded blobs.

-- I have little visibility into the required time investment and foundational context to understand and process it fully until I've opened it and started thinking about it.
+- I have little visibility into the required time investment and foundational context until I've opened it and started thinking about it.
 Should I sit down with a pen and paper to read this or can I skim it while waiting for my coffee?

 - Learning, work, news, and entertainment all have different priorities in my life (roughly in that order).

 - I would like to be able to batch process content in different "streams" regardless of their format.
 For example: I have two hours, let me work through the interesting articles my friends sent me last week.
 Or: I'd like to spend some time working through the resources I have saved about this programming language.
 Or even: show me all the interesting videos I've saved over the past month.

-- I'm not always connected to a stable internet connection when I want to consume content - sometimes I'm on the subway, other times the internet is just too slow and unreliable.
+- I'm not always connected to a stable internet connection - sometimes I'm on the subway, other times the internet is just too slow and unreliable.

 - If it's a long piece of content I want my position saved reliably so I can resume at a later point.

 - I may want it in a different format than the one it was originally published in (audio → text, text → audio, pdf → ebook).
 Automated conversion works but is cumbersome.
 Listening to articles requires sending them to a special app, converting articles to ebooks is annoying and loses a lot of formatting, etc.

-- I love to respond to people’s recommendations - preferably before they’ve forgotten why they sent me it in the first place.
+- I love to respond to a person's recommendation - preferably before they’ve forgotten why they sent me it in the first place.

 - I want to keep a centralized history of the content I consume tied to my notes and annotations in case I want to access it again or share it later.
 It feels like every week I'm speaking with someone and I remember a blog post I read a few months ago they might find relevant ... or was it a Reddit post?
 Can I find it my history ... and so on.

-Following my curiosity feels like chasing a caffinated bunny around while really understanding  requires time, perspective, and reflection.
+Following my curiosity feels like chasing a caffinated bunny around while real understanding  requires time, perspective, and reflection.
 The internet makes the former much easier - so I find myself constantly trying to balance the two.
 Additionally, my energy and attention levels vary throughout the day and it's far easier to just open Twitter rather than continue reading a long-form article I started on my desktop two days ago.
-So too often I default to the lower-friction one.
+Too often I default to the lower-friction one.

 Honorable Mentions: [Pocket](https://www.alfredapp.com/), [Instapaper](https://www.instapaper.com/)